M64GitHub/libtsprites/README.md

 ### Basic Usage
 How to use the the `TSprite` object.
 How to get some graphics onto the screen.

 Getting started is simple.
-The two most basic methods of `Tsprite` are used in this little "hello world" example: `ImportFromFile()`, and `Print()`.
+The two most basic methods of `TSprite` are used in this little "hello world" example: `ImportFromFile()`, and `Print()`.

 Sprite graphics can be created with help of the `catimg` utility